LaOwlLol/fp-oauth-ser/README.md

 - You will need service account credentials, even if you want to use a local gcds emulator.
 [Read more about them here](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts)
 - You will also need to set credentials [Learn how to set credentials here](https://cloud.google.com/docs/authentication/production)

-You should at least acquire credentials, be sure to secure them, and simply up the following environment variables.
+You should at least acquire credentials, be sure to secure them, and set the following environment variables.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<path>